2022 Constitution Day Events

 To mark the day, a number of presentations will occur during September.
 All events are open to the public.

-Professor Samuel Goldman, Professor of Political Science and Executive Director of the John L. Loeb, Jr. Institute for Religious Freedom and director of the Politics & Values Program at George Washington University
+Professor Lucas Morel, Professor of Political Science and Executive Director of the John L. Loeb, Jr. Institute for Religious Freedom and director of the Politics & Values Program at George Washington University

-Sponsors: The Center for the Study of Liberal Democracy, The Tommy Thompson Center and The Institute for Legal Studies
+Sponsors: The Center for the Study of Liberal Democracy, UW Law School

 Produced by the National Archives and Records Administration, this site includes a transcript of the Constitution, images of the original document and other facts and background information.